nasa/cumulus-orca/tasks/request_status_for_granule/API.md

 - `'restore_destination'` _str_ - The name of the glacier bucket
   the file is being copied to.
 - `'status'` _str_ - The status of the restoration of the file.
-  May be 'pending', 'staged', 'success', or 'failed'.
+  May be 'pending', 'staged', 'success', or 'error'.
 - `'error_message'` _str, Optional_ - If the restoration of the file errored,
   the error will be stored here.
 - `'request_time'` _DateTime_ - The time, in UTC isoformat,